fanoframework/fanoframework.github.io/known-issues/index.md

 ## <a name="issue-with-gnu-linker"></a>Issue with GNU Linker

-When running `build.sh` script, you may encounter following warning:
+When running `build.sh` script with Free Pascal 3.0.4, you may encounter following warning:

 ```
 /usr/bin/ld: warning: public/link.res contains output sections; did you forget -T?